OHIO-ECT/ECT-Lab-Introduction/tasks/advanced-text-editors.md

 > <http://www.atmos.albany.edu/daes/atmclasses/atm350/vi_cheat_sheet.pdf>

 1. Experiment with the various text editors including nano and vim in a terminal in the gHost machine.
-Students will need to be able to move fluently between the various editors.
+Proficiency with moving fluently between the various editors will be required.

-2. Use a command line editor create a file in the user home directory.
+2. Use a command line editor to create a file in the user home directory.
-    Write a sentence or two about your experience in this task.
+    Write a sentence or two about the experience in this task.
 Use the appropriate editor commands to write the file to the disk and exit the editor.
-This is a procedure that you will do quite often and should become moderately reflexive.
+This is a procedure that will be done quite often and should become moderately reflexive.

 3. Open "Text Editor" in the gHost and open the same file created in